Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	4. Mechanism proposal:  As with panarchic retreats and the seats of policy, there's an implied investment in travel logistics being made with the panarchic palaces.
 The government will want to protect the people who have palace postings, and only moreso in an immortal society.
 The bastion function of a palace also averts the brain drain side effect of a seat of policy; indeed, if chaos takes society, the palace-dwellers can safely stay beyond to document it for a little bit longer, and they can learn more about what's going wrong in the process.
 	5. Downside analysis:  Conventionally, palaces are very much places that get fought over by would-be aristocrats even as they get hated by the public.
 They're highly visible symbols of the government's wealth... and they remain highly visible symbols of the government's wealth even if somehow the government ceases to be wealthy, something that the public is at that point unlikely to understand.
 This inspires intransigence in the public.
 	6. Downside analysis:  If palaces attracts corrupt strivers into the leadership, the palace finances are likely to become a source of great awful bleeds on the treasury!
-	7. Trivia: This is a bit of a cosmic jest that might not appeal to anyone but me, but palaces put stressful people into the dullest environments and make them happy to be there.
+	7. Trivia: This is a bit of a cosmic jest that might not appeal to anyone but me, but palaces put stressful people into profoundly dull environments while making them happy to be there.
 	8. Downside analysis:  Palaces are reliably popular among the people they employ, but they're also reliably unpopular among people other than those they employ.
 Despite the gains that it provides for administrative research and leadership sanity, this will always increase friction between the government and the public.
+	9. Downside analysis:  Palaces literally increase the distance between the protection of the public and the protection of the leadership, risking that government officials will see protecting the public as irrelevant to the government.
-	9. Bureaucratic waste analysis:  Palaces are expensive investments in the bureaucracy.
+	10. Bureaucratic waste analysis:  Palaces are expensive investments in the bureaucracy.
 This is predominantly a literal bureaucratic expense, but as difficulties in government mount, it's also likely to become a source of wastage through corruption, misunderstanding, and public intransigence.
 Since palaces also provide a protected observation environment, they're still a long-term investment in the bureaucratic functioning of the Commonwealth despite these faults.
-	10. Utopic rating:  4/5
-	11. Public protection rating:  1/5
+	11. Liberation rating:  3/5, +1 in absence of Misery
+	12. Protection rating:  1/5, +2 with Seat of Justice
-	12. Technological smoothness:  4/5
+	13. Technological smoothness:  4/5
-	13. Stress/Boredom rating:  1/5 (Dull)
+	14. Stress/Boredom rating:  1/5 (Dull)
+	15. Me-points:  1/3
-	14. Technological extremophilia:  Territory average
+	16. Technological extremophilia:  Territory average
-	15. Kind of person most protected:  Peacocks.
+	17. Kind of person most protected:  Peacocks.
-	16. Special categories:  Detached, Anti-Popular, Galactic Politics
+	18. Special categories:  Detached, Anti-Popular, Galactic Politics
-	17. Conversion potential:  Unknown
+	19. Conversion potential:  Unknown
 12. Panarchic Naval Ports
 	1. Challenge cured:  Terrorism
 	2. Method of curing challenge:  Importing military talent from around the galaxy and accustomizing them to local conditions on the ground (aka 'the human terrain', though IMO the game is best imagined with a mix of posthuman, transhuman, and nonhuman societies), this provides the means to directly contest terrorists.